 Theme parks are lots of fun with a lot of things to see and do, but today's theme parks are so efficient at picking your pocket.
 In fact, you are most likely to spend a small fortune before you even realize what's happened.
 From inflated parking fees to overpriced food to rides that dump you directly into a gift shop.
 Your wallet simply doesn't stand a chance.

 However, you can enjoy your experience more when you are prepared.
-Here are some tips you can use to save some money and heighten your enjoyment.
+Here are some tips you can use to save some money and heighten your enjoyment of Southern California Theme Parks.

 Plan to visit theme parks when they are less busy.
 Summer, holidays and school vacations are about the worst times to go.
 Expect to spend much of your time jostling through the crowds and waiting in line.